meetjn/Web-Dev-Notes/README.md

 Note-

 A library is a collection of reusable code that a developer can call as needed, while a framework provides a structured application skeleton that the developer fills in with their code.

+## ReactJs Notes

+How does react work?

+React builds a representation of the browser Document Object Model or DOM in memory called the virtual DOM.
+As components are updated, React checks to see if the component’s HTML code in the virtual DOM matches the browser DOM.
+If a change is required, the browser DOM is updated.
+If nothing has changed, then no update is performed.

+this is called the reconciliation process and can be broken down into the following steps:

+Step 1: The virtual DOM is updated.

+Step 2: The virtual DOM is compared to the previous version of the virtual DOM and checks which elements have changed.

+Step 3: The changed elements are updated in the browser DOM.

+Step 4: The displayed webpage updates to match the browser DOM.

 # NEXTJS (FULL STACK FRAMEWORK)